 [portfolio] shortcode.
 See the Documentation for more details and available options

 Where can I find more information on how to use the plugin?

-- Visit the plugin's Wiki Page for documentation
+- Visit the plugin's Documentation site for assistance

 - Tutorials on advanced plugin usage can be found at Arconix Computers